laurent22/joplin/readme/welcome/1_welcome_to_joplin.md

 ## Sub-heading

 Paragraphs are separated by a blank line.
 Text attributes _italic_, **bold** and `monospace` are supported.

-You can create bullet list:
+You can create bullet lists:

 * apples
 * oranges
 * pears

-Or numbered list:
+Or numbered lists:

 1. wash
 2. rinse
 3. repeat

-And this is a [link](https://joplin.cozic.net).
+This is a [link](https://joplin.cozic.net) and, finally, below is an horizontal rule:

 * * *